Published

 Why plastic over steel?
 Steel pans are traditional and some old-timers swear by them.
 Gene, the retired prospector who taught me to pan on Clear Creek, uses a battered steel pan that probably predates the internet.
 But steel needs to be seasoned (burned over a fire to remove oils) or gold won’t stick to the riffles properly.
 Forget to season it, or touch the inside with greasy fingers, and gold slides right out.
 Plastic works out of the box.
 The molded riffles trap gold mechanically.
 No seasoning, no maintenance, no rust.
 I seasoned a steel pan once, set it in the back of my truck “to cool down,” forgot about it, and found it two weeks later with an orange patina.
 That’s when I became a plastic pan person.

 The green or blue color isn’t aesthetic preference — it’s functional.
 Gold is yellow.
 Against green or blue, even microscopic flour gold is visible.
 Against black, you’ll miss half of what’s in your pan.
 I found this out by switching from a black SE pan to my green Garrett mid-session on the Arkansas River near Leadville.
 Same gravel, same technique.
 I was suddenly seeing flakes I’d been washing out all morning.
+Knowing how to identify gold versus look-alikes matters too, and a high-contrast pan color makes that easier in the field.

 The Support Cast